vincentgierisch/Simple-codinger.github.io/_posts/2022-04-18-parametricSpline.md

 We now have an approximate length of the spline at each provided datapoint.

 In the next step, we have to split the spline in two spline representations.

 $$
 \begin{aligned}
 S_1: [s_i, x_i] &\to \mathbb{R}\\
 S_2: [s_i, y_i] &\to \mathbb{R}
 \end{aligned}
 $$

 To put it in other words, we will generate two splines, one with datapoints ($s_i$, $x_i$) and the other with the datapoints ($s_i$, $y_i$). \
 So in the end, we have two splines ($S_1$, $S_2$) that give us the x- and the y-coordinates for our parametrized spline.
 Since $s_i$ is strictly increasing, we will not get any problems which the spline cannot represent.
-Checkout the graphs below to see the two splines that make up the S-shape spline (that I showed you above).
+Checkout the graphs below to see the two splines that make up the S shape spline (that I showed you above).

 ![Spline representation of x-coordinate and spline length](/images/spline/splineParamX.png)
 ![Spline representation of y-coordinate and spline length](/images/spline/splineParamY.png)